-I'm an Independent in Nashua's city government.
-I represent YOU and what you care about.
-I'm not beholden to either political party.
+As Nashua's only serving Independent, I represent the views of Ward 9 residents, not a political party.
 I value family, freedom, personal responsibility, service (to community and country), transparency, discipline and spirituality.
-I'm fiscally responsible, while I also understanding it takes money to make our city go.
 We must always prioritize our needs and balance them so taxpayers (you and me) aren't over-burdened.

 TAXATION/SPENDING

-Since taking office in 2022, I've been on the BUDGET COMMITTEE and JOINT SPECIAL SCHOOL BUILDING COMMITTEE.
+Since taking office, I've been on the BUDGET COMMITTEE, JOINT SPECIAL SCHOOL BUILDING COMMITTEE and INFRASTRUCTURE COMMITTEE.

-I voted against the Fiscal Year 2023 budget because there was too much spending in the budget coupled with the boost in assessments you were seeing.
+Out of the four years I've been in office, I voted against three city budgets.
+Why?
+Because there was too much spending in the budget coupled with the boost in assessments you were seeing.
 It was a double-whammy on top of record setting inflation we were seeing.

 DOWNTOWN